ajroach42/ajroach42.github.io/_posts/2020-11-09-deoldify-automatically-colorizing-videos.md

 Some scenes from the colorized version look great!
 Some of them are flickery, messy, and ugly!
 There are lots of adjustments I can make on the front end to clean up the video and make it easier for deoldify to do it's work, and there are some tweaks I can do within DeOldify that might improve things too.

 So far, I'm tennatively hopeful.

+I'll have more to say about the process, why I'm doing this, and what further results I'm able to achieve in subsequent posts.
+Look for them in the coming weeks.

 Have you done any video processing with ML?
 I'd love to hear about it.